kachristensen/Current-Dnd-Campaigns/Session Notes/Session 4 -.md

 		- Cass is the only other person who has seen that we have the sextant.
 - Vesh'ta met Ryu.
 Escorted his group over to ours.
 	- Laedra said he she met Ryu in the prison, and Larimar happened to be in the area and wanted to help.
 	- We equipped them with stuff from the chest, Ryu asked for an amulet with a clock, and one with a hammer and anvil.
+He has a brand of the same symbol on his chest.
+Symbol of Thedun, god of the forge and craftsman.